Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

    1. Log in to the Keycloak UI using the `admin` user and the password obtained in the previous step.

       The Keycloak UI URL is typically similar to the following: `https://auth.cmn.<system_name>/keycloak`

+   1. Ensure that the selected `Realm` is `Shasta`, and not `Master`

    1. Click on the `Users` tab in the navigation pane on the left.

-   1. Click on the `View all users` button and verify that the LDAP users appear in the table.
+   1. Page through the users and verify that the LDAP users appear in the table.

    1. Verify that a token can be retrieved from Keycloak using an LDAP user/password.